The age-old question every business will face: do we build it or should we buy it?

 “We’re not sure how we’ll operationalize this within the GTM team, so we’d rather try and build an MVP internally first to test it out.”

-Enabling your team on a new tool can be especially hard to do when you haven’t quite nailed down your Product-Led Sales goals, motion, and how you’ll measure success.
+Enabling your team on a new tool can be especially hard to do when you haven’t quite nailed down your Product-Led Sales goals, motion, and the metrics you’ll need to measure success.
 You’ll want to experiment with a variety of workflows and models before nailing down the right one.

 Is it a valid reason to build internally?